Clevelândia do Norte

 Clevelândia do Norte is a district of the Brazilian city of Oiapoque, Amapá, by the Oyapock River.

 History

-In 1922 an agricultural outpost called the Núcleo Colonial Cleveland was transformed into a political and criminal concentration camp during the presidency of Arthur Bernardes (1922–1926).
+In 1922 an agricultural outpost called the Núcleo Colonial Cleveland was transformed into a political and criminal concentration camp during the presidency of Artur Bernardes (1922–1926).
 Many Brazilian anarchist militants were sentenced to hard labour here.
 Of the 946 prisoners interned at Clevelândia between 1924 and 1927, 491 died.
 Many of the survivors returned to São Paulo and Rio de Janeiro permanently sickened with malaria.

 Since 1940, the 34th Infantry Battalion of Selva is stationed at Clevelândia do Norte.